 6. play the real national sport

-Tejo, the game involving explosives that Anthony Bourdain played during is time in Colombia with ‘Parts Unknown’.
+The national sport is tejo, the game involving explosives that Anthony Bourdain played during is time in Colombia with ‘Parts Unknown’.
 Tejo Medellin hosts tours for 30,000 COP.
-The original game, so I’m told, began with throwing gold pieces and trying to hit other pieces of gold on the ground.
+The game, so I’m told, began with throwing gold pieces and trying to hit other pieces of gold on the ground.
 But European greed replaced this gold with rocks and explosives.

 Tejo is the national sport of Colombia